Azure/AppConfiguration-JavaScriptProvider/examples/README.md

 ## Prerequisites

-The example programs are compatible with [LTS versions of Node.js](https://github.com/nodejs/release#release-schedule).
+The examples are compatible with [LTS versions of Node.js](https://github.com/nodejs/release#release-schedule).

 You need [an Azure subscription](https://azure.microsoft.com/free/) and the following Azure resources to run these example programs:

 - [Azure App Configuration store](https://learn.microsoft.com/en-us/azure/azure-app-configuration/quickstart-azure-app-configuration-create?tabs=azure-portal)

-Examples retrieve credentials to access your App Configuration store from environment variables.
+The examples retrieve credentials to access your App Configuration store from environment variables.
 Alternatively, edit the source code to include the appropriate credentials.
 See each individual example for details on which environment variables/credentials it requires to function.